Naltrexone for Alcoholism: Side Effects, Uses & Interactions

-Naltrexone (Revia or Vivitrol) helps prevent opioids from working in the body (reversing the effects) and is also used to quell cravings in alcoholics.
+Naltrexone helps prevent opioids from working in the body (reversing the effects) and is also used to quell cravings in alcoholics.
+It is non-habit forming, meaning it is not addictive or a drug of abuse.

 Naltrexone should be implemented as a part of a complete treatment program, including behavioral therapies, counseling, lifestyle changes, and compliance monitoring.
 According to WebMD, people should not use naltrexone if they are taking an opiate or methadone as they could experience sudden withdrawal symptoms.